wp-plugins/gift-cards-for-woocommerce/readme.txt

 == Changelog ==
+= 1.2.2 =
+* FIX: Fixed calculation in cart when you change a giftcard on checkout

 = 1.2.1 =
 * FIX: Set the sending address for giftcard emails
 * FIX: Removed the addition fields for Giftcards on products that are not